OWASP/www-board-candidates/2025/aruneesh_salhotra.md

       ⚡ I turned budget constraints into strategic advantage.
     </h4>
     <p style="font-size: 1.05em; line-height: 1.8; color: #34495e; margin: 0;">
       While others complained about the global economic downturn and shrinking budgets, I saw opportunity.
 I didn't ask for sponsorships—I built business cases.
 I identified what kept executives at target companies awake at night and showed them how investing in AI Exchange would deliver measurable ROI.
-The result? <strong>We're on track to exceed our $100k funding goal for 2025.</strong> In a recession.
+The result? <strong>We're on track to exceed our $100k funding goal for 2025.</strong> When money is tight everywhere..
 For an open source project.
     </p>
   </div>